omgitskuei/JavaDev/README.md

 ---

 ##### Applets
----
 [ClipboardMod v1][link1] - A clipboard modifying applet that removes dashes from copied text!

 [CmdLAutoclicker v1][link2] - A command-line that auto-clicks.

 [MacroEditor v2][link3] - A mouse automation applet!

-[PortConnector v1][link4] - An applet that creates sockets to test if the computer can reach an IP:Port [Raffle v2][link5] - A command-line that randomly divides a pot of various prizes to shuffled tickets [TimeElapse v3][link6] - An applet that calculates differences between two times within the same day
+[PortConnector v1][link4] - An applet that creates sockets to test if the computer can reach an IP:Port.

+[Raffle v2][link5] - A command-line that randomly divides a pot of various prizes to shuffled tickets.

+[TimeElapse v3][link6] - An applet that calculates differences between two times within the same day.

    [link1]: <https://github.com/omgitskuei/JavaDev/tree/master/src/main/projects/clipboardMod/v1>
    [link2]: <https://github.com/omgitskuei/JavaDev/tree/master/src/main/projects/cmdLAutoclicker/v1>